 I usually complain about such basic formulas, but in this case, it makes sense:

 - No reason to use antioxidants or other goodies that would just be rinsed down the drain.

 - The more stuff it contains, the higher the chance it’ll bother sensitive skin.
 Basic and simple works best for this skin type.

 Still, I’ve said it before and I’ll say it again: I can’t help but wish they removed Sodium Lauryl Sulfate and replaced it with a gentle cleanser.
 It’s true its friends make sure it won’t irritate most people’s skin but we have gentler options now, so why not use them?

 Available at: £8.35 at Feel Unique

 The Bottom Line

 Have you ever tried Cetaphil Gentle Skin Cleaner?
-If so, how did it work for you?
+Share your experience and opinion below.